Building and Ground Rentals

-Our 4,400-square-foot Pueblo of the Seven Fires features large and small meeting spaces and seven unique fireplaces.
+Our 4,400-square-foot Southwestern-style building features large and small meeting spaces and seven unique fireplaces.
 Outside amenities include a fire pit with seating for 200, a picnic grove, camping facilities, a renowned challenge course, space for hiking, disc golf, and waterfront activities such as canoeing and kayaking.

 - Crane Lodge (seating for 100-plus)

 Cook for yourselves in our industrial kitchen, bring potluck dishes, or have the College’s caterer provide your fare.
 Or, enjoy our picnic grove or one of our pavilions and then relax around the expansive fire pit.

 Our challenge course currently offers more than 30 elements to choose from, and this broad range allows us to custom design the level of difficulty of any adventure.

 We draw from you the goals and expectations of your group, and develop programs that could focus on communication, trust, problem-solving, or just having fun.
 Even better, we tailor the course to exceed your expectations.

 The East Campus Challenge Course is one of the best of its kind in the entire Northeast.
 Built in the mid-1980s and approved by the Association for Challenge Course Technology, it is renovated and adapted yearly.